 Joan's story shows us the transformative power this program can have on a woman’s ability to take care of herself and her family.
 But this next story, Nalengo’s story, is a tribute to the beautiful community that the Women of Worth program has created.

-To celebrate the incredible success of their program, the women involved in Women of Worth threw a party, and all of the women involved brought each other gifts.
+To celebrate the incredible success of their program, the women involved in Women of Worth threw a party.
+And all of the women involved brought each other gifts.
 They wanted to celebrate the love they’d come to feel for each other.
 As they opened their gifts, the room was filled with joy.

 She'd never even received a gift from her late husband, or from her parents when she was a child.
-She had given many gifts to friends who had married, and while she wrapped them, she would always wonder to herself: “will I ever get a gift?
+She'd given many gifts to friends who had married, and while she wrapped them, she would always wonder to herself: “Will I ever get a gift?
 I can no longer marry, I can no longer graduate, how will I ever get a gift?”

 And so when Nalengo was given one by the women of her church, she was overwhelmed by emotion.
 She couldn’t believe that this dream had finally come true.